Eclmist/IGRA-OpenGL/README.md

 # IGRA-OpenGL
-A simple FPS graphics framework written in OpenGL and C++, as part of the IGRA module at Singapore Polytechnic.
-This project uses a really outdated version of OpenGL, but that was merely a requirement of the module.
+A simple FPS graphics framework written in OpenGL and C++.

 ## Some Features
 * Simple rigidbody physics (AABB, rays, spheres)